eddiesTime/sme_app/raw_documentation.md

 _Code snippet 04: createElement method [[@CreateElementMethodStatelessWidget]](https://api.flutter.dev/flutter/widgets/StatelessWidget/createElement.html)_

 In reaction to the `createElement()` method Flutter mounts the `StatelessElement` onto the _Element Tree_.
-I will explain what the element tree is later in [section 130: _How does Flutter react to state changes?_](#flutter-does-flutter-react-to-state-changes).
+I will explain what the Element Tree is later in [section 130: _How does Flutter react to state changes?_](#flutter-does-flutter-react-to-state-changes).
 For now, please bear with me.

 After the `StatelessElement` has been mounted, it asks its referenced `Stateless Widget`, in this case, the `Center` widget, to execute its `build()` method to build its children.
 The children, in this case, are only one child - `MyStatelessWidget`.

 So to summarise these steps:

-1. Flutter creates the `Stateless Widget` and mounts it to the widget tree.
+1. Flutter creates the `Stateless Widget` and mounts it to the Widget Tree.
 2. The widget calls its `createElement()` method.
-3. Flutter mounts the created element onto the element tree.
+3. Flutter mounts the created element onto the Element Tree.
 4. The created element asks its referenced widget to build its children via its `build()` method.

 Let's take a look at how this visualizes for the example in _code snippet 03_:

-First, the Stateless widget `Center` gets build and therefore mounted to the widget tree (_Figure 02_).
+First, the Stateless widget `Center` gets build and therefore mounted to the Widget Tree (_Figure 02_).

 | ![Stateless Widget Example](https://i.imgur.com/TtDS96i.jpg) |
 | :----------------------------------------------------------: |
 |      _Figure 02: Stateless widget Center gets mounted_       |

-Then the `createElement()` method of `Center` is called and a `StatelessElement` is created, and mounted to the element tree (_Figure 03_).
+Then the `createElement()` method of `Center` is called and a `StatelessElement` is created, and mounted to the Element Tree (_Figure 03_).

 | ![Stateless Widget Example](https://i.imgur.com/PjUWwuq.jpg) |
 | :----------------------------------------------------------: |
 |          _Figure 03: StatelessElement gets mounted_          |

 Then `StatelessElement` asks `Center` to build its children.
-In this case, `MyStatelessWidget`, which then gets created and mounted to the widget tree, and every step gets repeated.
+In this case, `MyStatelessWidget`, which then gets created and mounted to the Widget Tree, and every step gets repeated.

 | ![Stateless Widget Example](https://i.imgur.com/H1zNKQ2.jpg) |
 | :----------------------------------------------------------: |
 | _Figure 04: Stateless widget MyStatelessWidget gets mounted_ |

-_Figure 05_ shows the final widget and element tree for the example.
+_Figure 05_ shows the final Widget and Element Tree for the example.

 | ![Stateless Widget Example](https://i.imgur.com/EkS1VuT.jpg) |
 | :----------------------------------------------------------: |